 Chocolátl calls itself a ‘chocolate gallery’.
 It’s a chocolate shop in the ‘nine streets’ area in Amsterdam that sells selected brands of chocolate.
-For example they offer a range of bonbons make by chocolatier extraordinaire Geert Vercruysse.
+For example, they offer a range of bonbons made by chocolatier extraordinaire Geert Vercruysse.
 If you are not instantly impressed by that name, you are invited to the shop for a ‘choco-consult’.

 Chocolátl, Hazenstraat 25-A